As a young researcher, I found myself overwhelmed by the sheer number of scientific journals available.

 Usually, scientific research articles are dense with jargon, and it takes certain experts to vet the validity and credibility of a research article.

-After completing research, the author contacts the editorial team of a publication.
+After completing the research, the author contacts the editorial team of a publication.

 After confirming the relevancy of the research’s topic with the editorial team, the author sends the research over for review.